 Brynn exhaled a harsh breath as Darci followed her out the door.

 The apartment was unlocked, but no one was home.
-"Wow, I've never seen his apartment so clean," Brynn said.
-"What the heck did you two talk about?"

-"Well, we certainly didn't talk about cleaning.
-I'll fill you in, but first we need to find him."

 They went straight to the kitchen where they found two plates on the table, one with cake crumbs and the other with a partially-eaten piece of cake.
 The chair was tipped over with a trail of vomit splayed across the floor.

 "This looks bad.
 I think he had company, and they left in a hurry.
 Let's check the hospital," Darci said.